Tyler Stephenson Player Props: Reds vs. Royals

 Royals Pitching Rankings

-- The 8.7 strikeouts per nine innings put together by the Royals pitching staff ranks 14th in MLB.
+- The Royals pitching staff ranks 14th in the league with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.13 team ERA ranks 28th across all MLB pitching staffs.
+- The Royals have the 28th-ranked team ERA among all league pitching staffs (5.10).

-- Royals pitchers combine to rank 16th in baseball in home runs surrendered (73 total, 1.1 per game).
+- Royals pitchers combine to give up 74 total home runs at a clip of 1.1 per game (to rank 17th in the league).

-- The righty's most recent appearance came on Tuesday against the Miami Marlins, when he threw 4 1/3 innings, surrendering one earned run while giving up four hits.
+- His last appearance was on Wednesday against the Miami Marlins, when the righty tossed seven innings, surrendering five earned runs while allowing six hits.

 © 2023 Data Skrive.
 All rights reserved.